Applicants are required to successfully pass a comprehensive hiring process. Some highlights of the process include:

 Individuals with disabilities are encouraged to contact Human Resources by calling (785) 296-2215 if reasonable accommodations are needed for any part of the application or hiring process.

-The Office of the Kansas Attorney General is an Equal Opportunity Employer and values diversity.
+The Office of the Kansas Attorney General is an Equal Opportunity Employer.
+We value diversity, equity, and inclusion as essential elements that create and foster a welcoming workplace.